 Do carpenter bees sting? - Unlike some types of wasps and hornets, Carpenter bees are solitary bees, so they do not live in colonies and will rarely sting humans.
 If you believe you or a family member is allergic to bee stings, exercise extreme caution around carpenter bees.

 Do carpenter bees eat wood? - Carpenter bees do not eat wood.
 They excavate the wood to create chambers from where they can rear their offspring.

 How do carpenter bees drill holes in wood? - Female carpenter bees will drill a circular hole in the wood typically half an inch wide.
 After initially boring the hole, the carpenter bee hole will turn at a right angle with the grain of the wood.
 The galleries the bees create can grow to 3m in length when drilled by multiple bees.

 Proper bee control can be time-consuming and difficult.
 Carpenter bees are known to be aggressive if their nest is disturbed, so it is advised to contact a licensed pest control professional for proper carpenter bee removal.
 A pest control professional has the knowledge and training needed to inspect the property for nests and choose the appropriate treatment method that will ensure the bees will not return to your property.

-If you would like further advice or have a carpenter bee problem and would like to schedule a visit by a Rentokil specialist, contact us online or call us free at 1-877-690-2115.
+If you would like further advice or have a carpenter bee problem and would like to schedule a visit by a Rentokil Technicians, contact us online or call us free at 877-690-2115.